Fellow of The Higher Education Academy (FHEA)-UK

 Lecturer in Interpreting- Manchester University- UK (2016-2017)

-Papers presented at conferences: Non-professional Interpreters: a violation to domestic workers’ human rights in Jordan.
-This paper was presented at the International Conference on Multilingualism and Interpreting in Settings of Globalisation: Asylum and Migration (Ghent -Feb.
-2015).
+- Non-professional Interpreters: a violation to domestic workers’ human rights in Jordan.
+International Conference on Multilingualism and Interpreting in Settings of Globalisation: Asylum and Migration (Ghent -February 2015).